How Can AI Recruiting Support Diversity?

-In lieu of resume parsers, consider recruiting chatbots and conversational AI.
+In lieu of resume parsers, consider recruitment chatbots and conversational AI.
 These types of automation solutions focus on gathering candidate data that’s actually relevant to the individuals’ ability to perform the role—by way of a conversation.
 A pointed conversation can reveal information that resumes alone won’t show.

 3. Focus on conversation design

 Seek out AI solutions that focus on conversation design.
 Data from job description studies prove that certain words used during the hiring process dissuade both women and minorities from roles.
-This same concept rings true for AI recruiting.
+This same concept rings true for AI recruitment tools.
 Companies with a keen focus on conversation design have dedicated teams of professional linguists who carefully consider each word used by the AI to prevent biased language and words that would steer women and minorities away.

 The need for a diverse workforce will never disappear, and making vital decisions at your company — like choosing the right AI recruiting for diversity — are at the core of your future success.
 Discover how Mya’s all-in-one Conversational AI platform puts the conversation first and removes unconscious bias in hiring.